Zotero

 3. does not have access to the UI, just the server-side data.

 Nonetheless, it is an easy way to get certain stuff done, such as mass updating of tags or spelling or whatever.
-I use it for data-cleaning (I have a script which walks through the collection, looks for suspect citation ids and deletes them.
+I use it for data-cleaning, e.g. I have a script which walks through the collection, looks for suspect citation ids and deletes them.

-I am currently writing a new script to sync tags and collections to be the same (i.e. putting an article in a collection called gp_regression will also tag it with gp_regression; the reason is that the UI for each is deficient but in different ways I can’t search for articles by intersection (i.e. being in 2 folders) but I can with tags.
+I am currently writing a new script to sync tags and collections to be the same (i.e. putting an article in a collection called gp_regression will also tag it with gp_regression).
+My justification is that the UI for each is deficient but in different ways: e.g. I can’t search for articles by intersection using folder (i.e. being in 2 folders) but I can with tags.
 On the other hand actually assigning tags to things is gruelling because their UI requires way too much dragging and dropping of tiny little widgets.
+Zotero 7 makes it easier to view other collections a given article is in, which is half the battle.

 The client has a Javascript API, as it is essentially a javascript app.
 I could use this to develop plugins and such.
-More probably, But actually, I don’t have time for such because this is yak shaving.
-As a kind of mini-trick, I can still execute javascript manually for one-off tricks, e.g. batch editing.
+But actually, I don’t have time to, because this is yak shaving.

 I was briefly trying to use the client API to write a custom exporter for Zotero.
-I did not finish because BetterBibTex, it transpires, does what I wanted but better.
+I did not finish because BetterBibTex does what I wanted.

-One problem I had was writing to output formats which need a unique citekey reference to the items in the bibliography.
+One problem I had when last I tried this was writing output formats which need a unique citekey reference to the items in the bibliography.
 Here is a simple example which deals with that citekey issue (albeit with an outdated version of the citekey system) Here is a soothing walk-through of the whole process.
 Once again, BBT solves that problem, so I will spend no more thought on it.

-tl;dr. There are many over-engineered solutions to get zotero citations in a blog.
+tl;dr. There are many over-engineered solutions to get Zotero citations into a blog.
 I use blogdown with Better BibTeX export.
-There are other options below.
+Read on for other alternatives.

 See BetterBibTex export.